 CDPs are designed to handle and process pretty massive data sets, and they provide insights by connecting and leveraging all of that data as an integrated whole.

 In the back end, that means using a bunch of different data-sorting techniques:

 - Data ingestion: Collecting and transferring owned and third-party data into a CDP

-- Data warehousing: This is where data is stored and managed in a centralised location
+- Data warehousing: This is where data is stored and managed in a centralized location

 - Data cleansing: Identifying and removing false, incomplete, or duplicated data

-- Data normalisation: Organising data into one consistent format
+- Data normalization: Organizing data into one consistent format

 - Data integration: Combining data from different sources into a single view